michellemattar/michellemattar/README.md

 Edits will most likely take place in `src/assets/` and `src/pages`.

-### Tips for Assets
+### Note to self

-Install [ImageOptim](https://imageoptim.com/mac).
+Use [ImageOptim](https://imageoptim.com/mac) for all assets.
 Under Preferences, enable the SVG options.
 Run all images through ImageOptim to minimize file sizes.

-### Tips for Pages
+### Build notes

 CSS - Everything is compiled down to one css file.
 The entry point is `src/pages/index.css`.